karakelian/getting-started/README.md

       - the only thing that is assured to be stable is your github repository
       - this will force you to automate the deployment of all your deliverables

+# Assignment #0
 Complete the following steps, and submit your <user-id>.env via GitHub Classroom.

-# Steps:
+## Steps:
   1. Read these instructions in total before you begin!

-  1. Send me an email to my "steven.fitzgerald@csun.edu" account to provide me with your @my.csun.edu address.
+  1. Send an email to my "steven.fitzgerald@csun.edu" account to provide me with your @my.csun.edu address.

-  1. Validate that your campus resources are correclty configured!
   1. On your personal computer, create a working directory for this class
     - the canonical name for this directory is: \~/classes/cit384
     - as such, all class related documents will refer to this locations

+  1. Validate that your campus resources are correclty configured!

     1. Log into the following shell servers using your campus user-id, and create a working directory for this class.
        ```